Sustaining Peace Forum 2018

 6th Annual Sustaining Peace Forum

 Kellogg Center (15th floor)

 School of International and Public Affairs | Columbia University

 The United Nations has designated 2018 as the Year of Sustaining Peace.
-This year’s Sustaining Peace Forum will explore the global implications and meanings of such a designation, as well as showcase critical and emerging voices in the international peace arena.
-We will hear from policymakers, academics, United Nations representatives and activists about new research and evidence in the area of sustaining peace, ranging from complexity science to social movements.
+This year’s Sustaining Peace Forum explored the global implications and meanings of such a designation, as well as showcase critical and emerging voices in the international peace arena.
+We heard from policymakers, academics, United Nations representatives and activists about new research and evidence in the area of sustaining peace, ranging from complexity science to social movements.

-The forum will begin with a writing workshop focused on women, peace and security, led by Aja Monet.
-Following the workshop, there will be two consecutive panels and then a networking reception with poster presentations by the AC4 Graduate Student Fellows.
+The forum began with a writing workshop focused on women, peace and security, led by Aja Monet.
+Following the workshop, two consecutive panels and then a networking reception with poster presentations by the AC4 Graduate Student Fellows took place.

 4:00 – 5:00 PM